-For example, when a bypass was built near Newbury, residents found their homes gained 20% in value overnight.
-Local congestion reduced and access to the rest of the country improved.
+For example, when a bypass was built near the southern English town of Newbury, local residents gloated that their homes gained 20% in value overnight.
+Congestion had reduced and access to the rest of the country improved.
 But only the Council Tax on newly built properties was increased.
 It can work the other way, just as unfairly, if something is built near homes which reduces their value.